konecnyjakub/mytester/README.md

 }
 ```

-Attribute RequiresPhpExtension can be used multiple times on one method, in that case if any of those extensions is not loaded, the test is skipped.
+Attributes RequiresPhpExtension and RequiresEnvVariable can be used multiple times on one method/class.
+If multiple conditions are provided, all have to be met, otherwise the test will be skipped.

 If the condition is too complicated (or you don't want to use an attribute for any reason), use can call method markTestSkipped from the test method.
 It optionally accepts a message explaining why it is skipped.